TuringLang/JuliaBUGS.jl/docs/src/compiler.md

 ## Array
 The challenge of support BUGS' array interface is that every element of an array can be either logical or stochastic, so we need to treat every array element as a separate variable.
+The internal implementation of the array interface is based on [Symbolic Arrays]() from Symbolics.jl.
+A none-trivial transformation procedure has to done to ensure the single-addressability of each array element.